Luxury belief: Research and criticism

-A 2024 University College Dublin working paper using a signaling game found "no evidence that individuals signal using luxury beliefs", and found belief in supposed luxury beliefs were positively correlated with education level, but negatively correlated with income.
+A 2026 study using a signaling game found "no evidence that individuals signal using luxury beliefs", and found belief in supposed luxury beliefs were positively correlated with education level, but negatively correlated with income.

-In January 2024, The New York Times published a piece by opinion writer Jessica Grose, where she voiced skepticism on the concept of luxury beliefs and their impact despite commonly being associated with the elites.
-Her critique centered on an instance where Henderson mentions a Yale classmate who denigrated monogamy and marriage despite coming from a stable two-parent family and intending to continue those practices.
-Grose pointed out that despite arguments suggesting that beliefs held by elite college students could have outsized influence since they disproportionately lead the country, she has yet to hear of any prominent political figure or corporate leader state that marriage is irrelevant.
+In January 2024, The New York Times published a piece by opinion writer Jessica Grose in which she expressed skepticism about the concept of luxury beliefs and their impact, despite them being commonly associated with elites.
+Her critique focused on an example where Henderson mentions a Yale classmate who denigrated monogamy and marriage despite coming from a stable two-parent family and intending to maintain those practices.
+Grose pointed out that although some argue that beliefs held by elite college students could have a significant influence because they disproportionately lead the country, she has yet to hear of any prominent political figure or corporate leader saying that marriage is irrelevant.
 Throughout the article, Grose highlights different confounding factors that could explain declining views of marriage.
 She concludes by stating:

-"It's easy to point the finger at elites, cherry-pick their statements and stir a moral panic about the decline in the marriage rate over time.
+It's easy to point the finger at elites, cherry-pick their statements and stir a moral panic about the decline in the marriage rate over time.
 It's harder to meaningfully expand the safety net so that fewer children live in poverty—which really should be the focus of all this—even if their parents don't get hitched".

-Veronique de Rugy has criticised the application of the concept predominantly to the left, arguing that several ideas esposed by the modern right have negative impacts on working class communities.
-She cites tariffs on imported goods in the Trump administration as an example.
+Veronique de Rugy, senior research fellow at the Mercatus Center, has criticised the application of the concept predominantly to the left, arguing that several ideas espoused by the modern right have negative impacts on working class communities as well, citing tariffs on imported goods in the Trump administration as an example.

-In a critical review of Henderson's memoir, Pippa Bailey criticized the concept as unevidenced and unsubstantiated.
+In a critical review of Henderson's memoir, author Pippa Bailey has criticized the concept as unevidenced and unsubstantiated.